 Do LLMs Make Mistakes Like Students?
 Exploring Natural Alignment between Language Models and Human Error Patterns

-Relevance: 8/10 4 cited 2025 paper
+Research / Other Relevance: 7/10 4 cited 2025 paper

 Large Language Models (LLMs) have demonstrated remarkable capabilities in various educational tasks, yet their alignment with human learning patterns, particularly in predicting which incorrect options students are most likely to select in multiple-choice questions (MCQs), remains underexplored.
 Our work investigates the relationship between LLM generation likelihood and student response distributions in MCQs with a specific focus on distractor selections.
 We collect a comprehensive dataset of M